Totem-Studios/lls-vscode/README.md

 - **_BUGS_**:
   - With the languagePattern it doesn't color the '/' and it colors all occurences of the languages in the list for example "int **_`c`_** = 3;" gets highlighted as the language c.
-  - It seems to mark `<` as an error in for loops for example if it isnt together with its counterpart `< >` but that is probably a language-configuration.json problem.

 ### Give feedback: